ALSchwalm/transient/README.md

 `transient`.
 The remaining arguments are passed directly to QEMU.
 This example will cause `transient` to download and run a Centos7 VM (from the Vagrant Cloud) with 1GB of memory using a text console.
-The `name` parameter is used to allow subseqent invocations to use the same disk image, so changes will persist.
+The `name` parameter is used to allow subsequent invocations to use the same disk image, so changes will persist.

 ```
-python -m transient \
+transient \
    -name test-vm \
    -image centos/7:2004.01 \
    -- \